ktyubeshi/fast-bunkai/README.md

 | English    | 200  | 209.77 ms     | 4.94 ms            | 42.48×  |
 | Long text* | 20   | 1330.95 ms    | 4.67 ms            | 285.10× |

-*Long text corpus contains mixed Japanese/English paragraphs with emojis and edge cases.
+*Long text corpus contains mixed Japanese/English paragraphs with emojis and edge cases; the Rust pipeline processes characters in a single pass, whereas pure Python bunkai stacks regex scans, so the gap widens dramatically on longer documents.

 Actual numbers vary by hardware, but the Rust core consistently outperforms pure Python bunkai by an order of magnitude or more.